 Understand tech and love to write?
-Here are 5 skills essential to make a career…
+Here are 5 skills essential to making a career…

 New technologies and their applications are evolving rapidly.
 Organizations working on cutting-edge ideas need to engage subject matter experts who understand their offerings and help them articulate its features, benefits, and use cases comprehensively.